Navy Midshipmen football: Early history (1879–1949)

 The year's sole contest was played on December 11 against the Baltimore Athletic Club.
 The opposition's team was reportedly composed of players from Princeton, Yale, Pennsylvania, and Johns Hopkins.
 The Naval Academy hosted the Baltimore team on a temporary field drawn on part of the superintendent's cow pasture.
 Rules decided upon between the teams established that the game was to be played under rugby rules.
-The Baltimore American and Chronicle, which covered the contest, described it as such:

-The game, played under rugby rules, was a battle from beginning to end—a regular knock down and drag out fight.
-Both sides became immediately excited and the audience was aroused to the highest pitch of enthusiasm by the spirited contest.
-The ball oscillated backward and forward over the ground without any material result.

-The scrimmages were something awful to witness—living, kicking, scrambling masses of humanity surging to and fro, each individual after the leather oval.
-If a Baltimorean got the ball and started for a run, he was unfailingly caught by one of the brawny Cadets and dashed to earth with five or six men falling on him.

 The game was closely fought and was finally declared a scoreless tie by the referee about an hour after it began.
 Navy reportedly never gained possession of the ball.
 However, the Naval Academy managed to keep the Baltimore Athletic Club from ever being in a scoring position.
 On three separate occasions, Navy forced Baltimore back into its own end zone for a safety; these were not worth any points until 1882, however, so they offered Navy no benefit.
 The American and Chronicle reported that Maxwell, Craven, and Sample of Navy gave the strongest performances, but were also reckless in their play and were repeatedly penalized for jumping offside or kicking the ball out of play, a form of delay of game.